mbilung/Servian-TechChallengeApp/submission-techchallengeapp/readme.md

-This folder contains the my solution to the TechChallengeApp.
+This folder contains my solution to the TechChallengeApp.